 An evening length vocal and instrumental theatre work with electronics inspired by the life of Joan of Arc.

 Current work-in-progress: Quixote – an evening-length, memorized work for HOWL (soprano, mezzo-soprano, contralto, percussion quartet, and video) exploring Cervantes's themes of identity, madness, devotion, and will.
 Music and text by Amy Beth Kirsten.
 Production direction and design by Mark DeChiazza.
-Quixote is scheduled to premiere in March 2017 at Peak Performances, Montclair State University (NJ).
+Quixote premieres March 23, 2017 at Peak Performances, Montclair State University (NJ).
+More info here.

 Colombine's Paradise Theatre is a "tour de force...a highly stylized, darkly beautiful love story that’s steeped in myth yet utterly modern...the story really unfolds in the rich poetic imagery — both musical and visual — in the shadowy, unsettling world Kirsten creates." - Washington Post Nov.
 17, 2013

 - - Scroll down to view VIDEO TRAILER